Sim-to-Real Transfer for Robotic Manipulation with Tactile Sensory: CONCLUSIONS

 \section{CONCLUSIONS}

 Enriching the robot sensory inputs for better optimizing the operations of robot is a long-term challenge for the community.
 Learning-based methods provide the capability of handling with high-dimensional sensor modalities involving vision and touch.
 Our investigation in this paper testified the feasibility of applying approximately modeled tactile sensor arrays to assist robot learning in simulation and transferred policies for robot manipulations with tactile sensing in reality, which might constitute a necessary component in advanced robotic control for solving complex contact-rich tasks.
 The overall framework is not only feasible for our in-house tactile sensor arrays and the chosen door opening task, but also for other tactile sensors with relatively low granularity and inconspicuous deformation, on general contact-rich tasks.
+Further verification of our proposed framework on different sensors and tasks will be studied in our future work.
 By leveraging the binary readouts of tactile sensors as additional input, the RL agent could perform better grasping and opening the door in both simulation and reality.
-In future works, we will attempt at building a better modeling of similar tactile sensors in simulation and directly leveraging their continuous readouts for policy enhancement.
+In future works, we will also attempt at building a better modeling of similar tactile sensors in simulation and directly leveraging their continuous readouts for policy enhancement.